JuniorIsAJitterbug/cxadc-win/README.md

 ### Capture
 The capture-server is a [Windows port](src/capture-server#readme) of [cxadc_vhs_server](https://github.com/namazso/cxadc_vhs_server).
-Use `LocalCapture.ps1` to capture video, hifi and linear audio, with optional resampling and compression.
+Use `LocalCapture.ps1` to capture video, hifi and baseband audio, with optional resampling and compression.

 ![capture-server example](assets/capture-server.gif)